OpenEvalProject/evals/manuscripts/elife-35825/v3/manuscript.md

 ## Results

-## Development of a semi-automated method to quantify dendrite order
+### Development of a semi-automated method to quantify dendrite order

 To study the cellular and molecular mechanisms underlying dendrite order in the amphid, we first sought to develop methods to measure, quantify, and compare dendrite order in populations of animals.
 Ideally, we would label each of the 12 amphid dendrites with a unique fluorescent marker, examine cross sections of the dendrite bundle, and determine how dendrites are ordered across individuals.
 However, we lacked the technical ability to generate 12 differently colored cell-specific markers and, even if we could uniquely mark each neuron, quantifying the degree of stereotypy of 12 dendrites is a mathematically complex problem.
 Thus, we decided to simplify the problem by labeling only three dendrites and examining their relative order as a proxy for overall bundle order.
 We reasoned that, if the overall bundle were well-ordered, then any three dendrites would be similarly well-ordered.
 Our method can be broken down into three parts: imaging, quantification, and statistical analysis (Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/35825/elife-35825-fig1-v3.jpg)

 **Figure 1.:** Our analysis pipeline can be divided into three parts: (A) imaging, (B) quantification, and (C) statistics.
 (A) Schematic showing position of amphid neurons in head and maximum-intensity projection of a fourth larval stage (L4) animal expressing YFP, CFP, and mCherry in AWA, AFD, and ASE, respectively.
 Nose tip is at top.
 Arrowheads indicate approximate extent of bundle used for analysis in all experiments.
 (B) (i) To quantify dendrite order, a brightest-path algorithm first extracts the 3D coordinates of each dendrite. (ii) In cross-section, the dendrites define a triangle (A, AWA; D, AFD; E, ASE).
-The pairwise distances between dendrites are determined (d).
-The longest distance is taken as a proxy for bundle width (d1, d2, d31 in the schematic).
+The pairwise distances between dendrites are determined (d1, d2, d3).
+The longest distance is taken as a proxy for bundle width (d1 in the schematic).
 The dendrite opposite the longest side is defined as the dendrite ‘in the middle’ of the others (AFD in the schematic). (iii) For visualization, bundle width is plotted at each position along the bundle.
 The dendrite in the middle is plotted as a color bar (yellow, AWA; blue, AFD; red, ASE).
 Color bars from age- and genotype-matched individuals are arranged side-by-side to visualize patterns of dendrite order in a population.
 For simplicity, only n = 6 bundles are illustrated, yielding a distribution at the boxed position of 5 red, 1 blue, 0 yellow; for a typical sample size of n = 18, these would correspond to 15 red, 3 blue, 0 yellow.
 (C) (i) For statistical testing, the observed distribution (e.g. 15, 3, 0) is compared to a test distribution using Fisher’s 3 × 2 exact test as a test statistic to obtain a nominal ‘true’ p-value.
 Permutation testing is carried out by merging observed and test distributions and resampling 500 times, to obtain representative p-values for distributions with the same composition that differ only by sampling error.
 The ‘true’ p-value is ranked relative to these resampled p-values, with lower rankings (1/501) indicating the true distributions differ more than would be expected by sampling error.
 Rankings below 25/501 or 5/501 represent a corrected p-value of p<0.05 or p<0.01 respectively. (ii) This comparison is carried out at every position along the bundle and the p-value rankings are represented as a log-scale color bar.
 Pairwise distances, triangles, and p-value rankings at every position along each bundle in this study can be explored at http://heimanlab.com/ibb.

 First, we generated a strain to label three amphid neurons in different colors (AWA:YFP, AFD:CFP, ASE:mCherry) by combining two separately integrated transgenes (one with AWA:YFP, the second with AFD:CFP and ASE:mCherry) (Figure 1A).
 We used this YFP + CFP/mCherry approach because we consistently observed recombination artifacts when CFP and YFP were introduced on the same transgene.
 Using traditional widefield deconvolution microscopy, we found that dendrites in newly hatched larvae were too close together to be reliably resolved (Figure 2—figure supplement 1A) but dendrites in older larvae and adults were readily discerned despite each dendrite being only about 0.5 μm in diameter, close to our effective resolution limit (Figure 1A and Figure 2—figure supplement 1A) (Doroquez et al., 2014; Ward et al., 1975).